opensearch-project/documentation-website/_observing-your-data/notifications/alert-notifications-and-security.md

 After making the change, the monitor now runs with the same permissions as `psantos`, including any [document-level security]({{site.url}}{{site.baseurl}}/security/access-control/document-level-security/) queries, [excluded fields]({{site.url}}{{site.baseurl}}/security/access-control/field-level-security/), and [masked fields]({{site.url}}{{site.baseurl}}/security/access-control/field-masking/).
 If you use an extraction query to define your monitor, use the **Run** button to ensure that the response includes the fields you need.

-Once a monitor is created, the Alerting plugin will continue executing the monitor, even if the user who created the monitor has their permissions removed.
+Once a monitor is created, the notifications plugin will continue executing the monitor, even if the user who created the monitor has their permissions removed.
 Only a user with the correct cluster permissions can manually disable or delete a monitor to stop it from executing:

-- Disable a monitor: `cluster:admin/opendistro/alerting/monitor/write`
+- Disable a monitor: `cluster:admin/opendistro/notifications/monitor/write`
-- Delete a monitor: `cluster:admin/opendistro/alerting/monitor/delete`
+- Delete a monitor: `cluster:admin/opendistro/notifications/monitor/delete`

-If your monitor's trigger has notifications configured, the Alerting plugin continues to send out notifications regardless of destination type.
+If your monitor's trigger has notifications configured, the notifications plugin continues to send out notifications regardless of destination type.
 To stop notifications, a user must manually delete them in the trigger's actions.

 ### A note on alerts and fine-grained access control